portsoc/eslint-config-portsoc/README.md

 npm i --save-dev eslint portsoc/eslint-config-portsoc
 ```

+## Configuration
-And add the following in your project as `.eslintrc.yml`:
+Configuration can be stored as a YAML file or added to `package.json`.
+For example, add the following in your project as `.eslintrc.yml`:

 ```yaml
 extends: portsoc